Standard Model Theory for the FCC-ee Tera-Z stage: About cuts of Feynman integrals and differential equations

-Many methods have been introduced in order to compute MI~\cite{Smirnov:2012gma}.
-The overall most successful one, is based on expressing the FI in terms of an integral representation over Feynman parameters, involving the two well-known Symanzik Polynomials $U$ and $F$~\cite{Bogner:2010kv}.
-The introduction of the sector decomposition~\cite{Hepp:1966eg,Roth:1996pd,Binoth:2000ps,Binoth:2003ak,Bogner:2007cr} method resulted in a powerful computational framework for the numerical evaluation of FI, see for instance {\tt SecDec}~\cite{Borowka:2015mxa}.
-An alternative is based on Mellin-Barnes representation~\cite{Smirnov:1999gc,Tausk:1999vh}, implemented in~\cite{Czakon:2005rk}\footnote{See also https://mbtools.hepforge.org}.
-Nevertheless, the most successful method to calculate multi-scale multi-loop FI is, for the time being, the differential equations (DE) approach~\cite{Kotikov:1990kg,Kotikov:1991pm,Bern:1992em,Remiddi:1997ny,Gehrmann:1999as}, which has been used in the past two decades to calculate various MI at two-loops and beyond.
-Following the work of refs.~\cite{Goncharov:1998kja,Remiddi:1999ew,Goncharov:2001iea}, there has been a building consensus that the so-called {\it Goncharov Polylogarithms} (GPs) form a functional basis for many MI.
-The so-called canonical form of DE, introduced by Henn~\cite{Henn:2013pwa}, manifestly results in MI expressed in terms of GPs~\footnote{For an alternative method in the single scale case see also ref.~\cite{Ablinger:2015tua}}.
-Nevertheless the reduction of a given DE to a canonical form is by no means fully understood.
-First of all, despite recent efforts~\cite{Lee:2014ioa,Meyer:2017joq,Gituliar:2017vzm}, and the existence of {\it sufficient} conditions that a given MI can be expressed in terms of GPs, no criterion, with practical applicability, that is at the same time {\it necessary and sufficient} has been introduced so far.
-Moreover, it is well known that when for instance enough internal masses are introduced, MI are not anymore expressible in terms of GPs, and in fact a new class of functions involving elliptic integrals is needed~\cite{Adams:2015gva,Bonciani:2016qxi,Ablinger:2017bjx,Bourjaily:2017bsb,Broedel:2017kkb}.
+Many methods have been introduced to compute master integrals~\cite{Smirnov:2012gma}.
+The most successful one, overall, is based on expressing the Feynman integrals in terms of an integral representation over Feynman parameters, involving the two well-known Symanzik polynomials $U$ and $F$~\cite{Bogner:2010kv}.
+The introduction of the sector decomposition~\cite{Hepp:1966eg,Roth:1996pd,Binoth:2000ps,Binoth:2003ak,Bogner:2007cr} method resulted in a powerful computational framework for the numerical evaluation of Feynman integrals, see, for instance, {\tt SecDec}~\cite{Borowka:2015mxa}.
+An alternative is based on Mellin--Barnes representation~\cite{Smirnov:1999gc,Tausk:1999vh}, implemented in Ref. \cite{Czakon:2005rk}.\footnote{See also Ref. \cite{MBasymptotics}.} Nevertheless, the most successful method for calculating multiscale multiloop Feynman integrals is, for the time being, the differential equations approach~\cite{Kotikov:1990kg,Kotikov1991b,Bern:1992em,Remiddi:1997ny,Gehrmann:1999as}, which has been used in the past two decades to calculate various master integrals at two loops and beyond.
+Following the work of Refs.~\cite{Goncharov:1998kja,Remiddi:1999ew,Goncharov:2001iea}, there has been increasing consensus that the so-called {\it Goncharov polylogarithms} form a functional basis for many master integrals.
+The so-called canonical form of differential equations, introduced by Henn~\cite{Henn:2013pwa}, manifestly results in master integrals expressed in terms of Goncharov polylogarithms.\footnote{For an alternative method in the single-scale case, see also Ref.~\cite{Ablinger:2015tua}.} Nevertheless, the reduction of a given differential equation to a canonical form is by no means fully understood.
+First of all, despite recent efforts~\cite{Lee:2014ioa,Meyer:2017joq,Gituliar:2017vzm}, and the existence of {\it sufficient} conditions that a given master integral can be expressed in terms of Goncharov polylogarithms, no criterion, with practical applicability, that is at the same time {\it necessary and sufficient} has been introduced so far.
+Moreover, it is well-known that when, for instance, enough internal masses are introduced, master integrals are no longer expressible in terms of Goncharov polylogarithms; in fact, a new class of functions involving elliptic integrals is needed~\cite{Adams:2015gva,Bonciani:2016qxi,Ablinger:2017bjx,Bourjaily:2017bsb,Broedel:2017kkb}.